Medium/pipette/README.md

 If the sink's source ended with an `error` event, then this returns the same value that was received in that error event.

+Note that this method can return a defined (not `undefined`) value before the corresponding `error` event is emitted, particularly if the sink happens to be paused at the time the upstream stream reports its error.

-Note that there is a bit of ambiguity in terms of interpreting a stream that got ended with an `error` event whose payload is `undefined`.
+Also note that there is a bit of ambiguity in terms of interpreting a stream that got ended with an `error` event whose payload is `undefined`.
 If you need to account for this possibility, use `sink.gotError()`.